 Being a student of engineering

-my response in those half half seconds
+my reaction in those first half seconds

-of fecundity was something like pre-panic,
+of fecundity was unchecked panic,

 a nervous finger perched on the button

-of my brain threatening to solve it, a feeling
+threatening to solve it, a feeling so

-intimate in the way it precedes intellect,
+intimate the way it precedes intellect,

-And thank God the teacher explained Simic
+Thank god the teacher explained that Simic